urbit/docs/userspace/tudumvc/tudumvc-proper.md

   ~[[%pass /sub-tasks/(scot %p our.bol) %agent [partner %tudumvc] %watch /sub-tasks]]
 ```

-This part is a little confusing - you're poke-in your _own_ ship with `:tudumvc &tudumvc-action [%sub ~sampel-palnet]` to subscribe to (e.g.) `~sampel-palnet`'s task list.
-The arm handling that poke then tells your partner-ship that you want to subscribe using a card with the format `[%pass <wire> %agent [<partner-ship> <%app>] %watch <path>]`.
-This card will go to your partner-ship and tell them that you're going to start watching some path for data (note that `/sub-tasks` is the agent will send incremental updates on).
+This part is a little confusing - the subscriber is poke-ing their _own_ ship with `:tudumvc &tudumvc-action [%sub ~sampel-palnet]` to subscribe to (e.g.) `~sampel-palnet`'s task list.
+The arm handling that poke then tells the host-ship that the subscriber wants to subscribe using a card with the format `[%pass <wire> %agent [<partner-ship> <%app>] %watch <path>]`.
+This card will go to the host ship ship and tell them that the subscriber is going to start watching some path for data (note that `/sub-tasks` is the path the agent will send incremental updates on).

 **NOTE:** The [`wire`](https://github.com/urbit/urbit/blob/624e5c26929de6c666fa1585e2517f766bb8788b/pkg/arvo/sys/arvo.hoon#L135) is also path, but that path must be unique to this individual subscription (at least until the subscription is terminated - some apps may terminate subscriptions or `%watch`es immediately, and so they can re-use the same wire repeatedly).
-You might think of it like this - the _path_ dictates _what data_ we'll receive, the _wire_ indicates _individual subscriptions_ on that path, on which the data will be received.
+You might think of it like this - the _path_ dictates _what data_ the subscriber will receive, the _wire_ indicates _individual subscriptions_ on that path, on which the data will be received.
 Further, note that the wire could be completely different from the path (e.g., instead of `/sub-tasks/(scot %p our.bol)`,  something like `/arbitrary-wire/random-number`) - again, it's just a unique identifier for recipients of data sent along the path.

 In the changes to `+on-watch`, a host receiving a request to `%watch` from some ship results in getting the full task list from the state of that ship, but it starts here with generating the `%watch`.

-To finish the `hc` first, however, let's look at three further actions; `%unsub`, `%force-remove` and `%edit`.
+To finish the `hc` first, however, there are three _new_ pokes to cover: `%unsub`, `%force-remove` and `%edit`.

 ```hoon
 ++  unsub